 At Parker Precision Molding, injection molding of thermoplastics is what we do.
 With tonnages up to 400, we have the ability to run commodity resins, engineering resins, even flexible materials up to 48 ounces.

 Our machines utilize CNC controls; this allows us to "fine tune" our production setup to create the best possible part.
 Built in the controller software are information screens that tells the operator what the machine is doing, along with gives us a detailed history of each shot, thus creating tighter quality control of each part.

-Most of our machines are equipped with part and scrap handling robotics, this reduces handling by employees, thus keeping contamination of the part or scrap to a minimum, as well as allows us to keep production moving in our "light out" production.
+All of our machines are equipped with part and scrap handling robotics, this reduces handling by employees, thus keeping contamination of the part or scrap to a minimum, as well as allows us to keep production moving in our "light out" production.

 Our quality control department is stocked with the tools needed to inspect the products we make for our customers.
 Parts requirements are gone over with the customer upon beginning of the job.

 We discuss what dimensions are critical and non-critical, and what physical defects are allowed, if any.
 Then we create a quality control checklist containing the dimensional, physical and “spot checking” requirements.
 Closer tolerance parts get checked more often than parts that have a higher dimensional tolerance.